 Like with all crimes, the penalties that you face are completely dependent on the specific circumstances that surround your case.
 A big impact on the sentence you may receive is also whether you are charged with a first-degree, second-degree, or third-degree offense.

-If you are successfully convicted of fleeing to elude in Clearwater, then you can expect to face the following penalties:
+If you are successfully convicted of fleeing to elude in Clearwater, then you can expect to face the following harsh penalties:

 - Third-degree felony charge – 5-year driver’s license suspension, $5,000 fine, up to 5 years in prison, and a 5 year period of probation.